 This Privacy Notice applies to the processing of your data, including your personal data, via the website “kowaoptic.com”, including all its subdomains and subpages (the Platform).
 The controller responsible for data processing is Kowa Optimed Deutschland GmbH of Düsseldorf (the Operator).
 The Operator’s email address is: firstname.lastname@example.org.
 The complete contact details are listed in the Legal Notice.
-The Platform is used for informational purposes and to sell goods, in particular camera lenses.
+The Platform is used for informational purposes and to sell goods, in particular binoculars, spotting scopes and other optical accessories for sporting optics products and cameras.
 You may access the content of this Privacy Notice at any time by visiting the subpage of the same name on the Platform.
 You may also save or print it using the corresponding function on your internet browser.

 I. Preliminary remarks

 The operator takes the protection of your data seriously and adheres to the applicable statutory rules of data protection.
 These laws protect natural persons when personal data are processed.
 Personal data means any information relating to an identified or identifiable natural person.
 These data are only processed to the extent necessary for any contract execution or to provide and improve the Platform.
 Processing for contract execution only takes place if you initiate or conclude a contract with the Operator; in this respect, we would also refer you to the Operator’s T&Cs.
 Processing for the provision and improvement takes place only where this is indicated below or in a separate agreement, where this is ordered by the authorities or by the courts or otherwise required by law.
 Data are only processed by the Operator or the data processor on behalf of the Operator in the Member States of the European Union (EU).
 In particular, the web servers used by the Operator for data processing are located in the EU Member States.
 As a matter of principle, data are not transmitted to a third country or any international organisation.

 II.
 Data processing